dokryconn/Dokters-Prescription/README.md

 # Dokter's Prescription
-An Autohotkey script suite to make life easier for Windows users with several enhanced key commands for Ableton Live users.
+An Autohotkey suite of scripts to make life easier for Windows users with several enhanced key commands for Ableton Live users.

 #	The `Dokter’s Prescription` script